 A woman reacts as she waits for a train trying to leave Kyiv, Ukraine, Feb.
 24, 2022.

 One of the best ways to help the most vulnerable in Ukraine is by staying on top of what is happening on the ground, and learning more about how citizens are being affected by the conflict.
+Read about some of the horrifying facts that show the impact of the war one year on.
 We’ve rounded up a few trustworthy sources you can refer to below.
-If you want to fact-check news and information you're seeing about Ukraine, #UkraineFacts is a great resource; you can also use the fact-checking website of news agency AFP here.
+If you want to fact-check news and information you're seeing about Ukraine, #UkraineFacts is a great resource; you can also use the fact-checking website of news agency AFP.

-23. The Kyiv Independent has been a leading voice on the front lines, covering a timeline of ongoing events since the beginning and highlighting those who have been most affected by the violent attack.
+21. The Kyiv Independent has been a leading voice on the front lines, covering a timeline of ongoing events since the beginning and highlighting those who have been most affected by the violent attack.
 The English-language outlet is continuously reporting on how the invasion and conflict are impacting citizens, the economy, as well as Ukrainian foreign politics.
-Keep up to date on its website here, or on the Twitter page here.
+Keep up to date on its website, or on the Twitter page.

-24. The New Voice of Ukraine: Covering news in three different languages — English, Ukrainian, and Russian — the New Voice of Ukraine has not only covered breaking news, but has released informative analyses on the situation that detail how the situation led to this point, and is continuously publishing op-eds by Ukranian scholars and experts that help to give a view of tone of the situation.
-Read more on its website here.
+22. The New Voice of Ukraine: Covering news in three different languages — English, Ukrainian, and Russian — the New Voice of Ukraine has not only covered breaking news, but has released informative analyses on the situation that detail how the situation led to this point, and is continuously publishing op-eds by Ukranian scholars and experts that help to give a view of tone of the situation.
+Read more on its website.

-25. Ukraine World: While Ukraine World is not posting breaking news and timeline updates on its website, it is very active on its social media accounts.
+23. Ukraine World: While Ukraine World is not posting breaking news and timeline updates on its website, it is very active on its social media accounts.
 Its independent journalists on the front lines have gathered first-hand footage, and it is using its account to share other informative sources that its followers can refer to in order to keep up to date.
-Follow Ukraine World here.
+Follow Ukraine World.

-26. Kyiv Post is the only non-independent media outlet on this list, and it is important that those following state-funded outlets are aware that they are affiliated with the state.The outlet has been at the forefront of delivering breaking news directly from government and national offices, releasing statements from ministry officials, military leads, and other dignitaries.
-You can read more on its website here, or follow it on Twitter here.
+24. Kyiv Post is the only non-independent media outlet on this list, and it is important that those following state-funded outlets are aware that they are affiliated with the state.The outlet has been at the forefront of delivering breaking news directly from government and national offices, releasing statements from ministry officials, military leads, and other dignitaries.
+You can read more on its website, or follow it on Twitter.

-27. CNN Reporter Dale Dan compiled a Twitter list of verified journalists reporting the best information about the invasion, which you can follow here.
+25. CNN Reporter Dale Dan compiled a Twitter list of verified journalists reporting the best information about the invasion, which you can follow.

 Demonstrators march with a banner that reads: "Ukraine - Peace, Russia - Freedom", in Moscow, Russia, Feb.
 24, 2022.
 Hundreds of people gathered in the center of Moscow on Thursday, protesting against Russia's attack on Ukraine.